 Here, covariance matrix $\Sigma$ of 3D Gaussian is analogous to describing the configuration of an ellipsoid, and is computed as \(\Sigma=R S S^T R^T\). $S$ is a scaling matrix and $R$ represents the rotation.

-The input to 3DGS is multi-view images which produce a sparse point cloud through Structure-from-Motion (SfM)~\cite{schonberger2016structure}.
-This point cloud is then utilized to create initial 3D Gaussians.
-Then, 3D Gaussian representation is optimized by updating properties of 3D Gaussian primitives via comparing ground-truth images and rendering images.
-Here, rendering results are generated by splatting process, along with designed differentiable tile-based rasterizer for acceleration.
-Additionally, 3DGS employs adaptive density control to manage the number of 3D Gaussians used for scene representation.
-Fig.~\ref{fig:3dgs} shows foward process of 3DGS.
-In what follows, splatting process in 3DGS is first described, which enables fast rendering speed.
-Subsequently, the loss function used in 3D Gaussian optimization is then described in detail.
-Moreover, adaptive density control technique employed in 3DGS is introduced.
-This technique allows for obtaining a denser set of Gaussians from an initially sparse set, enabling an improved scene representation.
+3DGS takes multi-view images as input, generating a sparse point cloud through Structure-from-Motion (SfM)~\cite{schonberger2016structure}, which is then used to initialize 3D Gaussian primitives.
+The 3D Gaussian representation is subsequently optimized by adjusting the properties of these primitives to minimize the difference between rendered and ground-truth images.
+Rendering results in 3DGS are produced using a splatting process alongside a differentiable, tile-based rasterizer designed for acceleration.
+Additionally, 3DGS incorporates adaptive density control to optimize the number of 3D Gaussians used in scene representation.
+Fig.~\ref{fig:3dgs} illustrates the forward process of 3DGS.
+The following sections detail the splatting process, which enables fast rendering, the loss function employed in 3D Gaussian optimization, and the adaptive density control technique.
+This adaptive control allows for progressively densifying an initially sparse Gaussian set, resulting in a more refined scene representation.

 \textbf{Splatting.} In this process, 3D Gaussians are projected to 2D image space for rendering.
 Given the viewing transformation $W$, the projected 2D covariance matrix in camera coordinates is computed as $\Sigma' = JW \Sigma W^T J^T$, where $J$ is the Jacobian of the affine approximation of the projective transformation.
 Therefore, the final pixel color $C$ can be computed by $\alpha$-blending 3D Gaussian splats that overlap at a given pixel, with the Gaussians sorted in depth order: